Tests and Staging

 - Serum viscosity, a measure of how "thick" the fluid portion of the blood is; when levels of the abnormal protein become very high, serum viscosity may increase and cause symptoms.

 - X-ray, ordered to help diagnose, stage, and monitor; may detect holes in bones, extent of bone damage, and the number and size of tumors in the bones.

-Staging is an evaluation of how much abnormal immunoglobulin is being produced, how much calcium is in the blood, how extensive and severe the bone damage is, and how anemic the affected person is.
-Staging helps to determine a person's prognosis and allows the person and their doctor to develop an individualized monitoring and treatment plan.
+Staging helps to determine a person's prognosis and allows the person and their healthcare practitioner to develop an individualized monitoring and treatment plan.
+Staging evaluates the:

 There are different staging systems available to assess the amount of tumor tissue present (tumor burden) and organ dysfunction.
-Some test results such as blood levels of beta-2 microglobulin, albumin, creatinine and calcium are especially important in myeloma staging.
+Some test results, such as blood levels of beta-2 microglobulin and albumin, are especially important in myeloma staging.